tuned IN to Injury

-Car accidents are unfortunately common in Georgia, numbering in excess of 400,000 per year, and there are no shortage of prime accident areas near the Duluth offices of Parsons Law, LLC.
+Car accidents are unfortunately common in Georgia, numbering in excess of 400,000 per year, and there are no shortage of prime accident areas near the Duluth offices of Attorney in Tune, LLC.

-If you were injured in a car accident, don't hesitate to reach out to our Duluth car accident attorney to start discussing your case today.
+If you were injured in a car accident, don't hesitate to reach out to your Duluth car accident attorney to start discussing your case today.

 What is the Statute of Limitations for Car Accidents in Georgia?

 Under Georgia law, the statute of limitations refers to the time limit allowed for victims of car accidents to bring a lawsuit.
 The time limitation may vary depending on the specific circumstances of your case, but in most cases, a claim must be filed within two years of the date of the accident.
 The statute of limitations is extended to four years if the lawsuit is over vehicle damage caused by the accident instead.

 Let Your Duluth Car Accident Attorney Fight for the Compensation You Deserve

 Attorney in Tune, LLC understands what it takes to get fair car accident settlements.
 Experienced in the arts of both negotiation and litigation, Attorney In Tune, LLC serves all of Gwinnett County and northward into Hall County.

 Were you or a loved one injured in a car accident?
 Call your Duluth car accident lawyer today at (888) 270-9068 or contact us online to set up a free consultation.